Jerry-Shaw/Nervsys/modules/manager/demo_module/README.md

 1. Replace `your_module_name` in `module.json` with your actual module name (must match the module directory name)
 2. Rename the module directory to match the `name` field in `module.json`
+3. Change the git url and tag to match `repo` field in `module.json`
-3. Update the namespace in `go.php` to `modules\{your_module_name}`
+4. Update the namespace in `go.php` to `modules\{your_module_name}`
-4. Write your business logic in `go.php` or create separate class files
+5. Write your business logic in `go.php` or create separate class files
-5. Add dependencies to `module.json` as needed
+6. Add dependencies to `module.json` as needed, update other fields as needed
-6. Refer to the [Nervsys Framework Documentation] for advanced usage
+7. Refer to the [Nervsys Framework Documentation] for advanced usage

 ## Important Naming Rules